Hiring International Students on OPT

 Hiring OPT employees is almost as simple as hiring any other employee.
 There’s no additional paperwork or application on the employer’s part.
 However, you should:

-- Record the employee’s job title and employment dates.
+- Record the employee’s job title and employment dates, track the student's employment status, and report any changes as required.

 - Ensure compliance with state and federal labor laws.